How Many Members Of The 'Southern Charm' Cast Has Thomas' Girlfriend Flirted With?

-Bravo asked the male members of the cast of Southern Charm minus Thomas Ravenel if Thomas’ girlfriend had hit on them, starting with Craig Conover, who said that the self-described “Cali Girl” made him feel uncomfortable by approaching him and explaining that if he were a few years older, she’d want to date him while she was still allegedly dating Ravenel.
+Bravo asked the male members of the cast of Southern Charm if Thomas’ girlfriend, Ashley Jacobs, had hit on them, starting with Craig Conover, who said that the self-described “Cali Girl” made him feel uncomfortable by approaching him and explaining that if he were a few years older, she’d want to date him while she was still allegedly dating Ravenel.

-Bravo posted a conversation with Austen Kroll, Craig Conover, Shep Rose, and Whitney Sudler-Smith in which the conversation was about Ravenel’s girlfriend hitting on most of the men on the Southern Charm cast.
+Bravo posted a conversation with Austen Kroll, Craig Conover, Shep Rose, and Whitney Sudler-Smith in which the conversation was about Jacobs hitting on most of the men on the Southern Charm cast.

-Craig explains that on one hand, he was flattered, but on another, it was strange to be seemingly propositioned by the 33-year-old nurse.
+Craig explained that on one hand, he was flattered, but on another, it was strange to be seemingly propositioned by the 33-year-old nurse.

 “I did get a little uncomfortable because I thought it was a bizarre thing to say.”

-But when Conover told others, they interpreted the comments in a different way, because Craig is only a few years older than Thomas’ plus one.
+But when Conover told others, they interpreted the comments in a different way, because Craig is only a few years older than Thomas’ girlfriend.

 “They said do you think she really meant a few years older, or wealthier?”